 “I particularly like wildlife photography that still has an artistic element to it.”

-Photographer Joe Kirby was our UK winner for February, and has submitted some brilliant shots to the competition so far.
+Photographer Joe Kirby was a previous UK winner in the CEWE Photo Award and has submitted some brilliant shots to the competition.
 Here he offers his top tips for improving your wildlife photography.
 If you’d like to see more of Joe’s work, head over to his website.

 “Think outside the box and try to create something different to what’s done most often.
 There are thousands of sharp images of animals, great shots but just record shots nonetheless.
 I particularly like wildlife photography that still has an artistic element to it.
 This could be achieved by the incorporation of great lighting such as I tried to achieve with the ‘Sunset Horse’ photo.